griffio/griffio.github.io/tech-books.md

 - [Release It!]( https://openlibrary.org/books/OL8592978M/Release_It!)
   - Pre "Dev Ops" war stories and applicable solutions
 - [The Old New Thing](https://openlibrary.org/books/OL9702480M/The_Old_New_Thing)
   - Technical archeology in practice.
-Lessons from the past.
+Lessons from the past
 - [How To Design Programs](http://htdp.org)
-  - Everyone should learn how to design programs.
+  - Everyone should learn how to design programs

 ### 2010s